-- Press F1 (Head UP/DOWN): The carriage will move up (to the maximum possible position). - Press the Emergency Button to power OFF the engine. - ► Turn all the 2 way Ink Valves to 'S' Position; leave the Solution Valve to 'I' position. - ▶ Take a clean rag, put some isopropyl on the rag and clean the glass under the lamp housing (you can access the glass as the carriage is at the top most position) - Make sure the glass is clean, if not you might need to use a scraper very gently to take out any ink residue. - To clean the glass from the inner side, take the lamp assembly out of the housing (as described in 3.13 Replacing the uv lamps).

-- Also, take the red tube out and put it in place of the Yellow tube. - Please be aware, when you take the Red tube out, the compressed air will start leaking no need to worry, just insert the Red tube in place of Yellow Tube; keep the Yellow Tube hanging outside. - The moment you put the Red Tube in, the shutters will open and you can access the glass from the top. - Take a clean rag with some isopropyl and clean the glass from the inner side; making sure the glass is clean.

-- Put the Red tube back to its position (the shutters will close), put the Yellow tube back to its position. - Put the UV lamp assembly back in the housing: Put the data connector back on the UV lamp assembly and put the 4 mm screws back on. - Switch back all the 2 way ink valves to 'I' position. - Take the Emergency Switch out and turn the Engine ON; do some Quick Ink Purge. - Follow the procedures to perform a Prime Test before you start printing.
+- Press F4 (Cleaning/ IP Set). - Press F1 (Head UP/DOWN): The carriage will move up (to the maximum possible position). - Press the Emergency Button to power OFF the engine. - Turn all the 2 way Ink Valves to 'S' Position; leave the Solution Valve to 'I' position. - Take a clean rag, put some isopropyl on the rag and clean the glass under the lamp housing (you can access the glass as the carriage is at the top most position). - Make sure the glass is clean, if not you might need to use a scraper very gently to take out any ink residue. - To clean the glass from the inner side, take the lamp assembly out of the housing (as described in 3.13 Replacing the uv lamps). - Observe: there are two pneumatic tubes going into the lamp housing at the top; one of them has a red sticker and the other has a yellow sticker (We will call them the Yellow Tube and the Red Tube). - Take the yellow tube out of the connector by pressing the connector in and pulling the tube out. - Also, take the red tube out and put it in place of the Yellow tube. - Please be aware, when you take the Red - tube out, the compressed air will start leaking no need to worry, just insert the Red tube in place of Yellow Tube; keep the Yellow Tube hanging outside. - The moment you put the Red Tube in, the shutters will open and you can access the glass from the top. - Take a clean rag with some isopropyl and clean the glass from the inner side; making sure the glass is clean. - Put the Red tube back to its position (the shutters will close), put the Yellow tube back to its position. - Put the UV lamp assembly back in the housing: Put the data connector back on the UV lamp assembly and put the 4 mm screws back on. - Switch back all the 2 way ink valves to 'I' position. - Take the Emergency Switch out and turn the Engine ON; do some Quick Ink Purge. - Follow the procedures to perform a Prime Test before you start printing.

-3.15 Power Shut Down or Compressor Break-Down Procedures.
+15. Power Shut Down or Compressor Break-Down Procedures.